![]() |

 Vanessa Rohlf is a fellow PhD candidate of mine in the Anthrozoology Research Group and she has done some excellent work looking into this area of pet owner/caregiver psychology.

-Her research has shown that our behaviours (actions) as pet caregivers can be based on a complex range of beliefs and intentions.
+shown that our behaviours (actions) as pet caregivers can be based on a complex range of beliefs and intentions.
 We may give more importance to the opinions of a close friend in regards to our pets care than what our veterinarian tells us.
-You can read the outline of a talk she presented that offers a good summary about why some owners dont comply with pet ownership practices here
+You can read the outline of a talk she presented that offers a good summary about why some owners dont comply with pet ownership practices here.

 For more detailed information about Vanessas research, check out the journal articles below.